GokulS2002/Facial-recognition-based-attendance-system-/README.md

 - Django 3.x+
 - AWS Account with Rekognition and S3 access
 - `boto3` (AWS SDK for Python) installed
-- `django-storages` for integrating S3 storage in Django
-- `opencv-python` for handling image capture

  Install the required Python packages: